actix/actix-net/README.md

 ### MSRV

-This repo's Minimum Supported Rust Version (MSRV) is 1.46.0.
+Most crates in this repo's have a Minimum Supported Rust Version (MSRV) of 1.46.0.
+Only `actix-tls` and `actix-server` have MSRV of 1.52.0.

 ## License